The Galápagos Islands

 Days 4-9: Each of these days will feature a different island.
 Typically, we’ll arrive at our island of the day in the early morning, waking up to a new and exciting place.
 After a complete breakfast on board, we’ll depart in the Zodiacs for a short hike to view the island’s specialties.
 Depending on the length of our hike, we’ll either return to the boat for our daily snorkeling opportunity or head immediately to lunch and a siesta followed by an afternoon snorkeling option.
 We’ll motor to a different part of the same island or to a nearby island for an afternoon hike of a different nature.

-Each of the islands has its own highlights, and here are brief descriptions of some we will visit, pending final approval of our itinerary.
+Each of the islands has its own highlights, and here are brief descriptions of some we hope to visit, pending final approval of our itinerary.

 Baltra is a low, flat island, once a U.S. military base and overrun with goats; it’s now goat-free, vegetation has rebounded tremendously, and native wildlife is again common.
 This is also the location of the larger of two main airports, where we begin our tour.